(This post originally appeared at Christine Keys on August 11, 2017.)

 - Pump while you are feeding the babies.
 I know this feels awful because you want to be holding them, but when you have two babies and are also pumping, you have to cut time somewhere.
 I used to pump and feed them at the same time especially at night when I didn’t want to be interacting with them.
 During the day was more challenging, as I also had a rambunctios two-year-old to care for.

-If you are expecting twins, or in the newborn stages, I hope this post is helpful and encouraging to you!
-What are you most nervous about or what has been your biggest challenge in becoming a twin parent?
+If you are expecting twins, or parenting newborn twins, I hope this post is helpful and encouraging to you!
+What are you most nervous about or what has been your biggest challenge in becoming twin parents?
+Let me know in the comments!